opentracing-contrib/java-spring-cloud/README.md

 ## Comparison to `spring-cloud-sleuth`
 [spring-cloud-sleuth](https://github.com/spring-cloud/spring-cloud-sleuth) also instruments
-a number of different frameworks, however it is not currently possible to use it with the OpenTracing API, or wire different instrumentations that are not supported by sleuth.
+a number of different frameworks.
+However, it is not currently possible to use it with the OpenTracing API, or wire different instrumentations that are not supported by sleuth.

 ## Configuration